What Can You Do to Save Sea Turtles?

 Sea Turtle Friendly Fishing and Boating Tips

-- Boaters beware!
+- Go Slow: Sea Turtles Below!
 Sea turtles are commonly found in oceans, bays, sounds, and near shore waters.
 Remember, turtles have to come up to the surface for air, and they can be difficult to see.
 Boat strikes are a serious threat to sea turtles, so slow down and steer around them.

 - To avoid injury: